Overview: How to Open a Business Bank Account

 Before we even get into how to open a business bank account, it’s important to understand why opening a small business bank account is necessary instead of using a personal bank account.

-According to the Internal Revenue Service (IRS), it’s important to keep good financial records to help you “… monitor the progress of your business, prepare your financial statements, identify sources of income, keep track of deductible expenses, keep track of your basis in property, prepare your tax returns, and support items reported on your tax returns.”
+According to the Internal Revenue Service (IRS), it’s important to keep good financial records to help you “… monitor the progress of your business, prepare your financial statements, identify sources of income, keep track of deductible expenses, keep track of your basis in the property, prepare your tax returns, and support items reported on your tax returns.”

 That being said, having one source of business banking records is much easier to sort and identify income and expenses than trying to sift through your personal records as well.
-Bank Rate defines one of the five reasons for opening a business checking account as a way to lessen tax headaches and liabilities.

 A business accountant should not be sifting through personal finances.
 Keeping your personal account separate will be helpful should your business be subjected to an audit, and it also limits your personal liabilities.
 While researching how to open a business account, you should find more indicators about keeping your personal account separated.